ni/semi-test-library-dotnet/Examples/source/Sequence/SMUMergePinGroup/README.md

 ## Using the Example

-Complete the steps in the following sections to learn about the test program components.
+Change to simply "Complete the following steps to use this example".
 You can also run this example in offline mode to see it in action.

 1. Select **Semiconductor Module -> Edit Pin Map** File or click the **Edit Pin Map File** button on the TSM toolbar to open the STLExample.MergePinGroup.pinmap file in the Pin Map Editor.
 The pin map file defines the following information: